 But, how much do reviews really matter for your business?
 And what can you do about them?
-Check out these five important stats local businesses need to know about reviews today, along with some takeaways for your business.
+Check out these four important stats local businesses need to know about reviews today, along with some takeaways for your business.

 1) 74% say positive reviews increase their trust in a local business.